lalelisealstad/mybook-dashboard/README.md

 - top five rated books
 - top five popular books based on rating count
 - books from your top authors

-# Genre categorisation ML
-Multi-label classification to predict multiple genres from book description
-- data exploration: most common words
-- data cleaning, make all lower case, remove non alphabeth, non english text,
-- vectorise description and binarize label
-- store models
-- reuse model for my books dataet
-- create python program file to predict genre using stored models in the app!

-Vizualise genre:
-    - show spider figure how often read genre, how well one rate genre
-    - show time plot with all different lines for genre to see certains times genre has been popular for one
-    - sunburst with other topics around

 ## ML Segment analysis for what to read next